It can be common for women in their thirties to discover that a lot of the clothing sitting in their wardrobe doesn’t work for them anymore.

 - A warm roll neck or crew neck sweater made from a quality wool

-- Casual outerwear such as a biker jacket or denim jacket
+- Casual outerwear such as a biker jacket, denim jacket or leather jacket for women

 - A classic bag (avoid bags with brand logos all over it).

 Willmott said it is also important to take note of your shoes, as nothing gives you away more than your shoes.

 “In your twenties you can get away with cheap footwear but in your thirties it really is essential to own quality shoes.
 Buy a decent pair of black pumps or stilettos,” she said.

 And the same goes for casual footwear – white sneakers are still fashionable, but make sure you give them a regular clean as you don’t want grubby sneakers to bring down smart weekend attire.

 There are thankfully some quick fixes to make an outfit feel instantly more sophisticated.